Now that you have read through the Steps For Certification - the below information details the purpose of each phase of the audit process.

 - forward to ASACB the completed audit package (the auditor does not make the certification decision)

 - produce a surveillance plan and agree to a date for the first annual surveillance audit

 If the auditor identifies any major non-conformances, certification cannot be issued until correction and corrective action is taken and verified.
 Accreditation requirements stipulate that if the non-conformances are not completed within 6 months, then certification may not be recommended without a further stage 2 audit.

 Surveillance audits are undertaken periodically (typical annually) to ensure that conformance to the chosen Standard is maintained throughout the three-year certification cycle.
 The frequency and duration of surveillance audit is dependent on factors including but not limited to:

 - number of management systems standards included in the scope of certification

 CERTIFICATION DECISION PROCESS

 Information on ASACB's processes for granting, refusing, maintaining, renewing, suspending, restoring, or withdrawing certification or expanding or reducing the scope of certification is defined below.

 - Maintaining certification process: ASACB requires over the three-year certification cycle that annual surveillance audits be completed in year one/two and in a recertification audit in year three for all approved certifications.
-ASACB may suspend or withdraw an organizations certification if the required audits not be performed or open issues closed such as NCR's.
+ASACB may suspend or withdraw an organization's certification if the required audits are not performed or open issues are not closed such as NCR's.

 - Restoring of certification process: ASACB shall restore a certification that has been placed on suspension once all outstanding issues have been closed and verified as such through off-site or on-site review.